Travel Nurse Wins 2021 Commitment to Excellence Award for Compassion

 "The level of compassion and respect they gave my dad and us on the other end of the phone was incredible," Pattie said in an interview with local TV station KY3 in Springfield, Missouri.
 "They made me feel like I was the only patient’s family member."

-This compassionate act was one of the reasons Mike was chosen for the 2021 Commitment to Excellence Award for Compassion—one of just four accolades bestowed by AMN Healthcare during Nurses Month in May for nurses who positively impact the lives of patients and their families every day.
+This compassionate act was one of the reasons Mike was chosen for the 2021 Commitment to Excellence Award for Compassion—one of just four accolades bestowed by AMN Healthcare during Nurses Month in May for nurses who positively impact patients' lives their families every day.

 "I don't view anything that I do, did, or will do as abnormal or extraordinary," he said.
 "I just view it as what I'm here for.”